 Evaluating printed sources.
 When you pick up a book, consider the following:

-Who is the author?
+Author.
 An academic historian, whose reputation depends on his being fair and accurate, may be likely to be more scrupulously accurate than a popular historian who is most interested in telling a story that will sell lots of books.
 Academic historians trained in the methods of historical research and practiced in the art of verification may also have an advantage over journalists who are trained to work with live sources but who often moonlight as historians.

+Documentation.
 Is the book properly and thoroughly documented?
 Does it have footnotes, endnotes or some other system of telling you where the author got her information?
 Is there a bibliography?
 How extensive are the footnotes and bibliography?

-Who is the publisher?
+Publisher.
 To be published by a university press, a book must be vetted by readers who are experts on the topic.

-When was it published?
+Date.
 More recent books build on previous works.
 The author of the latest work has the advantage of being able to incorporate and add to the findings of previous scholars.
 They sometimes also have the use of newly released or discovered primary sources.